Adrion Pajaziti

-Adrion Pajaziti (born 16 November 2002) is a professional footballer who plays as a midfielder for Croatian club Hajduk Split.
-Born in England, he represents Albania at senior international level, and was a youth international for Kosovo.
+Adrion Pajaziti (born 16 November 2002) is a professional footballer who plays as a midfielder for Croatian Football League club Hajduk Split.
+Born in England, he was a former youth international for Albania, and played for the Kosovo U21 in a pair of matches before switching back to play eventually for the Albania national team.

 Club career

-Fulham and loan to Haugesund
+Fulham

 Pajaziti started playing football in at the Fulham Academy at the age of twelve.
 He made his debut for the U18 team on 6 October 2018 aged only fifteen, coming on as a substitute at 81st minute in place of Ben Davis during a 7–0 victory against Reading U18.

 Pajaziti signed a scholarship contract with the club on 1 July 2019 and was appointed captain of the U18 team at the start of the 2020–21 season.
 On 28 October 2020, he signed his first professional deal with Fulham, keeping him at the club until summer 2022.
 On 24 August 2021, Pajaziti made his first team debut in a 2–0 victory against Birmingham City as a starter, playing in the entire match.

+Loan to Haugesund

 Pajaziti made a loan move away from his boyhood club in late February 2023, signing for Norwegian club Haugesund for the 2023 season.
 He was given the number 10 shirt and the loan included an option to buy.

-Moving to Croatia
+Croatia

 On 5 September 2024, Pajaziti moved to Croatian club NK Gorica on loan until the end of season.

 On 9 July 2025, he transferred to another Croatian club HNK Hajduk Split.